- DarkLight

 In the Delivery overview section, you’ll find:

-• Delivery rate: Shows the delivery rate and the total number of emails delivered for the selected period, as well as the rate of change.
-The delivery rate is calculated as (Delivered emails / Total number of emails sent)*100.
+Delivery rate: Shows the delivery rate, the total number of emails delivered for the selected period, and the rate of change compared to the previous period.
+The delivery rate is calculated as Delivered emails / Total number of emails sent)*100.

-• Bounce rate: Shows the bounce rate, the total number of bounced emails, and the percentage rate change compared to the previous period.
+Bounce rate: Shows the bounce rate, the total number of bounced emails for the selected period, and the rate of change compared to the previous period.
 The bounce rate is calculated as (Bounced emails / Total number of emails sent)*100.
+Ultimately, the total bounce rate equals the sum of the soft bounce rate and the hard bounce rate.

-• Delivery breakdown: The chart displays the delivery breakdown, meaning the rates for delivered and bounced emails, per ISP.
+Delivery breakdown: The chart displays the delivery breakdown, meaning the rates for delivered and bounced emails, per ISP.
 Hover over a column to see a summary of the data for each ISP.

-• Bounce categories: The chart displays a breakdown of the bounce reasons per ISP.
+Bounce categories: The chart displays a breakdown of the bounce reasons per ISP.
 Hover over an ISP to see the data, beginning with the bounce category responsible for the highest number of bounced emails.
 The categories are listed in the legend below the chart.

 Bounce categories